LaynePeng/heat-lattice/README.md

 A Lattice cluster with Heat
 ==============================

-This project is inspired and imitated by the [docker-swarm heat](https://github.com/openstack/magnum/tree/master/magnum/templates/docker-swarm) project.
+This project is inspired by the [docker-swarm heat](https://github.com/openstack/magnum/tree/master/magnum/templates/docker-swarm) project， and imitates it.
+I am planning to integreate it to the Magnum project, keep it similar with the style may help.

 These [Heat][] templates will deploy an *N*-node Lattice cluster, where *N* is the value of the `number_of_nodes` parameter you